+The University of Michigan School of Nursing recognizes two types of adjunct appointments, those with effort and dry (0%).

-Persons whose primary responsibilities lie outside the university or in another capacity within the university may be appointed on a part-time basis as adjunct professors, associate professors, associate professors, clinical professors, clinical associate professors, clinical assistant professors, clinical instructors, research professors, research associate professors, research assistant professors, research scientists, associate research scientists, assistant research scientists, or lecturers, in order to supplement the instructional program.
-Appointment and promotion criteria shall be consistent with those for regular instructional ranks to the extent applicable.
-Adjunct appointments are recommended by the appropriate department chair (in conjunction with the associate dean for undergraduate studies for Clinical Faculty Adjunct Network (CAFN) adjunct appointments)), reviewed by the dean and the Executive Committee, and are approved by the university.
-Appointments as adjunct faculty are normally on a three-year, annual, or shorter basis, and are without tenure.
+Those with effort are normally persons whose primary responsibilities lie outside the university or in another capacity within the university, which may be appointed on a part-time (50% or less) basis as adjunct professor, associate professor, assistant professor, instructor, clinical professor, clinical associate professors, clinical associate professors, research associate professors, research associate professors, research associate research scientists, or assistant research scientists, in order to supplement the instructional program.
+This type of appointment is rare and requires prior dean authorization.

+Appointment criteria for this type of appointment shall be consistent with those for regular instructional ranks to the extent applicable.
+Adjunct appointments are recommended by the appropriate department chair and/or the associate dean for undergraduate studies and are reviewed by the dean and the Executive Committee.
+Appointments as adjunct faculty are normally on an annual or shorter basis and are without tenure.
+Adjunct faculty are not members of the governing faculty and do not have voting rights.

-All adjunct ranks are available, appointment processes apply, and promotions are possible within the adjunct line.
+All adjunct ranks are available, but the title selected must be consistent with the individual's professional stature.
+Appointment processes noted above apply, and promotions are not possible within the adjunct line due to the short nature of the appointment.